SharathPROG/Matplotlib/README.md

 A lot of the tutorials that currently exist in this department do not operate from a a beginner's level of python, and that is what I hope to achieve with this tutorial.
 In addition, I hope you find the election data visualizations created with this code interesting, and the skills applicable to your own projects!

-Tech used for this tutorial: Google Colab, matplotlib python library, numpy python library, Pandas Dataframe
+_Tech used for this tutorial: Google Colab, matplotlib python library, numpy python library, pandas package_

+Code for this tutorial can be found in the code folder.
+Happy Coding!

 ## Section 1: The basics of Pandas Dataframe